kire27/Tetriso/README.md

 improve scoring and leveling system

+bug in draw shadow the shadow can go under other pieces

 <!-- on multiplayer add options to create or join room
     - in the room you will paste an ID with which you can use to join another room
     - or you can get ID so others can join you -->